toshi0607/Go-FAQ-Japanese-Edition/original.md

 outweighed by the confusion it causes.
 When is an expression unsigned?
 How big is the value?
 Does it overflow?
 Is the result portable, independent of the machine on which it executes?
-It also complicates the compiler; “the usual arithmetic conversions” are not easy to implement and inconsistent across architectures.
+It also complicates the compiler; C’s “usual arithmetic conversions” are not easy to implement and inconsistent across architectures.
 For reasons of portability, we decided to make things clear and straightforward at the cost of some explicit conversions in the code.